-Ovarian cancer requires a clear histological diagnosis and a differentiated treatment approach.
+Ovarian cancer requires a precise histological diagnosis and a differentiated treatment approach.
 Depending on the characteristics of the tumor, oncologists and gynecologists perform sparing laparoscopic and open surgical procedures, photodynamic and radiation therapy.
-In addition to the conventional chemotherapy and administration of antiestrogens, the doctors started using in their clinical practice drugs for targeted therapy.
-The methods of targeted delivery of chemotherapeutic drugs to the tumor using nanoparticles are also being studied.
+In addition to the conventional chemotherapy and administration of antiestrogens, the doctors started using drugs for targeted therapy in their clinical practice.
+Information about the methods of targeted delivery of chemotherapeutic drugs to the tumor with nanoparticles is also available.
+Stage 4 ovarian cancer treatment options are the sphere of special attention, as they must be efficient and well tolerated the same time.

 Local therapy for ovarian cancer

 Local therapy includes surgical removal of the tumor, photodynamic therapy and irradiation of organs affected by metastases.
+These techniques can be aimed at curing cancer or alleviating its symptoms.
 A feature of local therapy is the targeted destruction of the primary tumor or metastases with minimal impact on healthy tissues.
 The treatment regimen includes one or more therapeutic methods and is developed according to the results of diagnostics.
-In the case of suspected ovarian cancer, the diagnostics includes:
+In the case of suspected ovarian cancer, the procedure of diagnosis making includes:

 - CA 125, CA 19-9, HE 4, CA 72-4 tumor marker testing